neophyte577/campaign-finance-analysis-house-2016/README.md

 - **analysis/**: Jupyter notebooks in which the processed data are presented, analyzed, and discussed
   - **primary-analysis-larger-dataset/**: Main project notebook analyzing full processed dataset, excluding vote count and vote share
-  - **smaller-analysis-smaller-dataset/**: Secondary notebook analyzing more limited dataset including only those candidates for whom complete voting data were available
+  - **supplementary-analysis-smaller-dataset/**: Secondary notebook analyzing more limited dataset including only those candidates for whom complete voting data were available
 - **data/**:
-  - **raw/**: Original datasets used in the project
+  - **raw/**: FEC campaign finance and electoral data obtained from https://www.fec.gov/data/browse-data/?tab=bulk-data
   - **processed/**: Cleaned and transformed data ready for analysis
 - **data_prep**: Notebooks in which raw FEC data are cleaned and transformed for analysis
-- **scripts/**:
+- **scripts/**: Python scripts used for data cleaning and analysis
   - **name_cleaner.py**: Script for cleaning and formatting candidate names
 - **results/**:
-  - **larger-dataset-primary/**: Contains output and displays from primary analysis of larger dataset
+  - **larger-dataset/**: Contains output and displays from primary analysis of larger dataset
     - **figures/**: Visualizations such as bar charts, box plots, scatterplots, etc.
     - **tables/**: Summary statistics and regression results
-  - **smaller-dataset-supplementary/**: Contains output and displays from supplementary analysis of smaller dataset including vote data
+  - **smaller-dataset/**: Contains output and displays from supplementary analysis of smaller dataset including vote data
     - **figures/**: Visualizations such as bar charts, box plots, scatterplots, etc.
     - **tables/**: Summary statistics and regression results
 - **README.md**: This document